FactorySimPy/FactorySimPy/docs/index.md

 ## Model Description
-The system is modeled as a graph composed of two types of components: Nodes and Edges. `Nodes` represent active components, such as processors that introduce delays—for example, machines that pack, unpack, or modify items. `Edges` represent passive entities like conveyor belts, human operators, warehouse robots, or transport vehicles that facilitate the movement of items between nodes.
+The system is modeled as a graph composed of two types of components: Nodes and Edges. `Nodes` represent active components, such as processors that introduce delays—for example, machines that pack, unpack, or modify items. `Edges` represent passive entities like conveyorbelts, human operators, warehouse robots, or transport vehicles that facilitate the movement of items between nodes.
 In the simulation model, state changes are driven only by the actions performed by the nodes.

 A node maintains two list- `in_edges` and `out_edges`.
 An edge connects exactly two nodes and serves as an in_edge for the `dest_node` and out_edge for the `src_node`.
 Graph can have loops(and self loops).
 Each Node maintains two lists: in_edges and out_edges.
 An Edge connects exactly two nodes — it acts as an out_edge for the src_node (source node) and as an in_edge for the dest_node (destination node).
 Each Edge stores direct references to its source and destination nodes.
 The graph structure supports both loops and self-loops, and each Edge is exclusively associated with a single connection between a source node and a destination node (which may be the same node in case of a self-loop).